Skip to main content

 Electrical and driver-assist complaintsmoderate

 Electrical system and exterior lighting rank high in complaints — consistent with this electronics-dense generation.
 Related campaigns: rearview camera software (25V-315) and the trailer module update (26V-104, March 2026).
+Mechanics trace many of the dead-battery reports to SYNC 4-era modules failing to enter sleep mode — parasitic drain that software updates fix (dealers don't apply them unless asked; check the VIN for outstanding updates, and insist on a BMS reset with any battery replacement).
 Do a full electronics shakedown: cameras, screens, and confirm OTA updates are current.

-Sources: NHTSA complaint and recall databases, 2023 F-150 · Mechanic channel and owner signal (14th-gen F-150), incl.
+Sources: NHTSA complaint and recall databases, 2023 F-150 · Mechanic channel transcripts and owner-group reports (14th-gen F-150), incl.
 Consumer Reports reliability flag

 It dodged the engine recall — but three driveline recalls can cause rollaway or wheel lockup.